Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/dynamic_priority_arbiter/dynamic_priority_arbiter.md

 The arbiter is verified using a SystemVerilog testbench with concurrent assertions and three check sequences.
 It uses a helper function to calculate the mask of active highest priority requests.

+The folowing table lists the checks performed by the testbench.

 | Number | Check                 | Description                                                                                                                    |
 | ------ | --------------------- | ------------------------------------------------------------------------------------------------------------------------------ |
 | 1      | Single request active | Activate each request one at a time and check that it is granted over all prority configurations.                              |